Smoking Amongst Different Cultures – Traveling Abroad

 For many, life is about the journey.
 Not only the journey to discover the meaning of one’s own existence, but the journey of self-discovery, as a whole.
 Some feel they can do this within, and where they currently reside.
 Others feel as though the inward journey to self-discovery lies within the physical journey of life itself.
 The traveler.

 Whether it is backpacking through Europe, hitchhiking in Burma, hiking through the Outback, or sightseeing in Taiwan – traveling abroad definitely exposes one to new cultures, new traditions, and new expectations in regards to personal conduct and behavior.
 Some of these behaviors or traditions may include smoking.
 Smoking is rampant in many nations.
+Vaporizers are also becoming more and more popular in these same countries, although the number of vape users does not yet surpass the number of smokers in any part of the world.
 Some countries lack the educational awareness, or the infrastructure to create educational awareness, for those who smoke.

 According to the CDC, the Global adult Tobacco Survey (GATS) Atlas, using the Global tobacco Surveillance System (GTSS), there are approximately 1.3 billion smokers in the world.
 There are about 6 million deaths each year from smoking.
 Smoking has also surpassed epidemic status and has assumed the rank of pandemic.